The National Museum of Civil War Medicine Is Worth A Visit in 2023

 Visitors can follow in the footsteps of soldiers and surgeons to discover the harsh conditions, personal sacrifices, and amazing innovations that continue to save lives today.

-Camps are where recruits were sent to become soldiers — and it was one of the most dangerous places to be.
+How about this for a Civil War medicine fact?
+Camps were where recruits were sent to become soldiers — and it was one of the most dangerous places to be.

 Hard to imagine, but at the beginning of the war there was no established system to transport wounded soldiers from the front lines to the field hospitals in the rear.

 Read about a “witness tree” that still stands at the site of Camp Letterman in Gettysburg

 In August of 1862, Dr. Letterman also created a highly organized system of ambulances and trained stretcher bearers designed to evacuate the wounded as quickly as possible.

 Field Dressing Station As Part of Civil War Medicine